disroop/vs-code-conan/README.md

 ### Install Workspace

-To create package use the create button at the bottom!
+To install a conan workspace use the install workspace button at the bottom!

 ![Build and install](images/workspace.gif)